 In order to launch a citizens' initiative, citizens must form a "citizens' committee" composed of at least 7 EU citizens being resident in at least 7 different member states.

-The members of the citizens' committee must be EU citizens old enough to vote* in the European Parliament elections (18 except in Austria, where the voting age is 16).
+The members of the citizens' committee must be EU citizens old enough to vote* in the European Parliament elections (18 years old, except in Austria & Malta where the voting age is 16, and Greece where the voting age is 17).

 Citizens' initiatives cannot be run by organisations.
 However, organisations can promote or support initiatives provided that they do so with full transparency.

 The citizens' committee must register its initiative on this website before starting to collect statements of support from citizens.
 Once the registration is confirmed, organisers have one year to collect signatures.* Citizens do not need to be registered to vote, just old enough.